 Lastly, increasing the cutoffs produces a map much taller than it is wide.
-So it is presented sideways here for easier viewing (set the pole to the North Pole like usual to see this most clearly).
+So it is presented sideways here for easier viewing (set the pole to the North/South Pole like usual to see this most clearly).
 You can also switch back to "normal" orientation via the button.

 Let's take a moment to digest what we have here.
 Namely: